 HL: Exactly!
 I’ve touched on it already, but on the federal level with FinCEN, exchanges that allow customers to buy and sell virtual currency with fiat need to register as an MSB (money services business).
 Through that, they are required to comply with the Bank Secrecy Act and all the anti-money laundering regulations, as well as have a strong compliance program in place.
 That includes training and conducting independent audits.

 Then, every state has a money transmitter statute of some kind that results in an application process.
-Every statute defines currency differently and defines what money transmission is differently too.
+Every statute defines currency differently and defines what money transmission is different too.

 It’s not even as simple as just going and applying for every state.
 You need to do an initial analysis of the state’s views on virtual currency as a currency and if virtual currency exchange is within their definition of money transmission.

 There are states that we consider “no-action” because the state has come back and confirmed our belief that their statute doesn’t cover what we’re doing.
 But the majority of states feel that even if they hadn’t thought of the idea of virtual currency when they wrote their money transmitter statute, it’s still a broad enough definition that it covers virtual currency.
 Those states require us to go through the licensing process.

 It’s a long process for a company like ours to actually be able to launch and become operational.